 In addition to its in-house programs, Movement Alliance Project sponsors various left-of-center Philadelphia-based advocacy groups.
 As of October 2020, the most prominent of which were likely Black Lives Matter Philadelphia, Philadelphia Community Bail Fund, and 215 People’s Alliance Education Fund, the charitable-activity arm of the election campaign group 215 People’s Alliance.

 Movement Alliance Project receives support from a range of left-progressive institutions: the Ben and Jerry’s Foundation, the Ford Foundation, the New Venture Fund, the Proteus Fund, and the W.K.
 Kellogg Foundation all have funded Movement Alliance Project, often under its former Media Mobilizing Project name.
 The Open Philanthropy Project provided the then-Media Mobilizing Project with $140,000 in support of a “Coalition for a Just District Attorney.”

 Other financial supporters of Movement Alliance Project include the left-leaning Silicon Valley Community Foundation, the Philadelphia Foundation, and Fidelity Charitable, a provider of donor-advised funds.

-Despite the absolute proscription against electoral campaign intervention by 501(c)(3) organizations under IRS rules, Movement Alliance Project/Media Mobilizing Project has made statements of election-related accomplishments on its website.
+Despite an absolute ban on electoral campaign intervention by 501(c)(3) organizations under IRS rules, Movement Alliance Project/Media Mobilizing Project previously made statements of election-related accomplishments on its website.
 Its “History” page read as follows as of January 13, 2021:

 Around 2013, Media Mobilizing Project started to become a hub, beyond its original projects and tactics, able to support critical victories in our communities: we unseated Governor Corbett, whose legacy included massive cuts to education, we ended the state takeover of Philadelphia schools, and we campaigned both for a district attorney who would work to end mass incarceration and for a city council with leaders who would fight for justice.